minio/minio/docs/orchestration/kubernetes-yaml/README.md

 apiVersion: v1
 kind: PersistentVolumeClaim
 metadata:
   # This name uniquely identifies the PVC.
-Will be used in deployment below.
+This is used in deployment.
   name: minio-pv-claim
-  annotations:
-    volume.alpha.kubernetes.io/storage-class: anything
-  labels:
-    app: minio-storage-claim
 spec:
   # Read more about access modes here: http://kubernetes.io/docs/user-guide/persistent-volumes/#access-modes
   accessModes:
+    # The volume is mounted as read-write by a single node
     - ReadWriteOnce
   resources:
     # This is the request for storage.
 Should be available in the cluster.